nichttoxisch/monokai-remastered/README.md

 # Monokai Remastered
 A Very dark monokai theme based on a terminal look.
-Currently only tested support for the c programming language.
+Currently tried the theme with c and zig.

 <p>
 <img src="./resources/image.png">